please sign in with Astroyogi.

-This popular Hindu festival, also known as Vinayaka Chaturthi or Vinayaka Chavithi, is celebrated during the month of Bhadrapada.
-According to the Hindu calendar, it falls on the 4th day (Shukla Chaturthi), and ends on the 14th day of the first fortnight (Anant Chaturdashi).
-This year, the festival will be celebrated on 2nd September.
-It is a popular belief that during this time, Lord Ganesha visits the home of his devotees and brings good luck and fortune for them.
+Ganesh Chaturthi celebrates the birth of the divine Lord Ganesha, the God of wisdom, wealth and good fortune.
+This famous Hindu festival, also known as Vinayaka Chaturthi or Vinayaka Chavithi, is celebrated during the month of Bhadrapada.
+As per the Hindu calendar, this auspicious 10-days festival starts on the 4th day (Shukla Paksha Chaturthi) and ends on the 14th day of the first fortnight (Anant Chaturdashi).
+According to the English calendar, this festival usually falls in August or September.
+This year, the festival will fall on 10th September 2021 (Friday).